-The immune system is not only the key to what causes psoriatic disease—it may be the key to treating it, too.
-In 1979, researchers discovered on accident that a drug called cyclosporine that suppresses the immune system also clears psoriasis.
-This offered one of the first clues that psoriasis was actually an autoimmune disease.
+The immune system is not only the key to what causes psoriatic disease, it may also be the key to treating it.
+In 1979, researchers discovered, by accident, that a drug called cyclosporine, which suppresses the immune system, can also clear psoriasis.
+This offered one of the first clues that psoriasis was an autoimmune disease.
 Since then, many effective treatments directed toward the immune system have been developed for psoriasis and psoriatic arthritis.

 Methotrexate, another systemic drug that suppresses the immune system, is often used to treat psoriasis and psoriatic arthritis.
-Newer drugs called biologics affect certain parts of the immune system to treat psoriatic disease.
+Drugs called biologics affect certain parts of the immune system to target psoriatic disease.

 Scientists are continuing to study the complex relationship between the immune system and psoriatic disease.
-Researchers are working to identify the antigens that trigger the autoimmune response in psoriasis and psoriatic arthritis, to better understand the role played by different kinds of immune cells in psoriatic disease, and develop new therapies that target cytokines or other parts of the immune system.
+Researchers are working to identify the antigens that trigger the autoimmune response in psoriasis and psoriatic arthritis to better understand the role played by different kinds of immune cells in psoriatic disease and to develop new therapies that target cytokines or other parts of the immune system.